chocolatey/choco/README.md

 ### Requirements

-* .NET Framework 4.8+
+* No prior runtime install required — Chocolatey CLI 3.0+ ships as a self-contained `choco.exe` bundling the .NET 10 Desktop runtime and PowerShell 7.6 SDK.
-* PowerShell 2.0+
+* Windows Server 2016+ / Windows 10 1809+
-* Windows Server 2008 R2+ / Windows 10+
+  - See our documentation on the [support lifecycle and supported operating systems](https://docs.chocolatey.org/en-us/information/support-lifecycle) for additional information.
-  - See our documentation on the [support lifecycle and supported operating systems](https://docs.chocolatey.org/en-us/information/support-lifecycle) for additional information
+* `windowspowershell5` (Windows PowerShell 5.1) is **only** needed when running a package that opts into the 5.1 fallback runner (a Phase 7 deliverable).

 ### License / Credits